pavanrathod1/samsung-riskcv/README.md

 -Ofast: A high-speed optimization that prioritizes performance over strict standards

-#task_3 Review the RISC-V software documentation to understand the R, I, S, B, U, and J instruction types.
+## Task 3: Review the RISC-V software documentation to understand the R, I, S, B, U, and J instruction types.

 RISC-V Instruction Types for the Given Code Instruction Types